-• Consider creating the matrix column by column instead of entry by entry.
+- The resulting matrix should be symmetric. - The effective resistance from a node to itself is 0. - Consider creating the matrix column by column instead of entry by entry.
 Every time you compute the Drazin inverse, the whole diagonal of the matrix can be used.

-Test your function using the graphs and values from Figure 14.2.
+Test your function using the graphs and values from Figure 15.2.